GuanceCloud/guance-docs/docs/en/infrastructure/data-collection.md

 Notes:

 - Install DataKit through the host, and open the container collector to support collecting Containers and Pods data only;
 - DataKit is installed in DaemonSet mode, which supports collecting data of all container components such as Containers, Pods, Services, Deployments, Clusters, Nodes, Replica Sets, Jobs and Cron Jobs.
-The collected data can be viewed and analyzed in corresponding observers.
+The collected data can be viewed and analyzed in corresponding explorers.

 ### Process